AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 I have noticed that the expansion of the Jacobian matrix actually needs integration of the variables that we are trying to solve since it was from a derivative of the nodal analysis.
 This means that the expansion method that was used in NewtonNonlinear.py is not actually accurate even though it can solve for the iteration values.
 A thorough research on Jacobian matrix, conductance matrix and the nodal analysis function will be done again.

+## 21/10/2022

+I have managed to utilize the Jacobian matrix and Newton-Raphson iterative method for the non-linear part of the circuit.
+The circuit that was analysed is the Wheatstone bridge circuit.
+The arrangement of the circuit in LTSpice can be seen below: